araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

     [STM32]          [ST25]          [Smart phone]<---200 OK--[Web application server]
 ```

+Note: the last data written on the tag (e.g., on EEPROM) will remain even if the battery dies.

 ## Internal status of home appliance

 - Initial setup: URL of its startup manual page